From entire genomes to specific mutations

 Specific regions of interest can be enriched using custom gene panels or other enrichment procedures.
 Thanks to our robotics pipeline, we can process hundreds of samples in parallel for highly cost efficient analysis of targets, e.g. tumor genes.

 De Novo Sequencing

-For the analysis of unknown genomes, GenXPro employs a hybrid sequencing strategy, combining long PacBio reads with Illumina reads to produce the best possible and accurate assemblies at lowest costs.
-By applying different amplification regimes, hard-to sequence genomic regions (e.g. GC and AT rich regions) are equally covered.
+For the analysis of unknown genomes, GenXPro employs a hybrid sequencing strategy, combining long PacBio reads with Illumina reads to produce the best possible and accurate assemblies at the lowest costs.
+By applying different amplification regimes, hard-to-sequence genomic regions (e.g. GC and AT rich regions) are equally covered.
 We also use reduced representation strategies which improve the results drastically.

 Whole Genome (re-)Sequencing, WGS

 We offer whole genome sequencing at different coverages for the genome wide detection of mutations and the analysis of copy-number variations (CNVs) in human and other genomes.

 Our elaborate bioinformatics pipelines guarantee highly reliable results.